 A coach noticed Niamh limping at a training session and she was sent for a routine MRI scan.
 That is when everything changed.
 Niamh found out she had a rare knee condition.

 “Three different doctors told me that I would never play again.
 They wanted to break my knees and realign them, one doctor told me that if I kept playing sport, I would be in a wheelchair by the time I am 30.
 I was only 16 being told this, so naturally, I was so upset.
 Back then, sport was my whole life.
-I was not only playing Camogie, but football, soccer and hockey”
+I wasn’t only playing Camogie, but football, soccer and hockey.”

 “To be told you can’t play again was really difficult, my whole identity was Camogie then.
 Now, I have other outlays, but it is still a huge part of life, I have the option to retire if I want to.
 If I was forced to retire so young, it would have been so much worse.”